andresgur/muse_project/README.md

 These scripts were developed for [Gúrpide et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A.100G/abstract) and have been regularly updated since then.
 They allow to extract useful information mainly from MUSE datacubes and images but there's also some functionality to extract fluxes from hst images and chandra PSF profiles.
 Scripts can be run from the command line.
 Run `python <script> -h ` to check the input variables and a small description of the script.

 ## CHANDRA
 marxsim_script.py --> Script to be run from the command line to simulate N PSFs based on a given chandra observation.
 Ciao and marx need to be properly setup before running the script.
-Use python marxsim_script.py -h to obtain the available command line arguments

 check_extension.py --> Script to be run after marxsim_script.py has been run to analyse the output.
 Use python marxsim_script.py -h to obtain the available command line arguments